spandan114/typescript/README.md

 calc(1,6);
 ```
 ### Interface
-Blueprint of object .user for validating object
+Blueprint of object . user for validating object
 Similar like mongoose model
 ```
 //create interface